|

 "Moody and affecting . . .
 Gives the novel its slow-burning power." --The New York Times

-Named one of the best books of the summer by People and Electric Literature
+Named one of the best books of the year by NPR, Vulture, and the Chicago Public Library

 |